Beyond Roles: How BrightHR Designed a Flexible Permission System for HR

 option?: string; // e.g. 'ViewEveryone', 'EditSubordinates'

-targetIds: string[]; // specific employee GUIDs, if 'Edit selected' is chosen
+targetIds: string[]; // specific employee IDs, if a hand-picked list is chosen

 };